Xeonzilla/tessera-ui.github.io/docs/en/components/checkbox.md

   This argument configures the style of the checkbox and can register a callback for change events.

-- `state: Arc<CheckboxState>`
+- `state: CheckboxState`

-  This argument manages the checkbox state, including whether it is checked and animation progress.
+  This argument manages the checkbox state, including whether it is checked and animation progress. `CheckboxState` is a clonable struct that encapsulates a shared reference to the state internally.

 ## Preview